The waves of her mind could drown

 I wake up at least 20 minutes before I everyone else in the house.
 I usually like to have longer, but my girls have been sleeping with me and I love my morning snuggle time.
 Plus, I really do not like mornings as a whole.
 However, with this small change of 20 minutes, I made time to have my morning coffee, have some me time.

 After I get my coffee, the first thing I do is I focus on one thing I am grateful for the day.
 I have a gratitude journal that I use to keep me on track.
 This starts my day in a positive light.
 Once I have my mindset in the right direction, I will officially start my day.

 2. Exercise and Eating well

 I have started exercising again.
-I try to get at least 3 days a week where I do cardio and get my blood moving.
-Even if it is just a walk around my neighborhood, I like to do this now.
+I try to get at least 3 days a week where I do cardio and get my blood pumping.
+Since Covid, my exercise has been walking/jogging around my neighborhood.
 It clears my head, gives me some endorphins, and fitting into my clothes better is just a bonus.
 I also have cut back on fast food and opted for healthier options.

 3. Daily Self-Development

 I listen to self-development books at least 20 to 30 minutes a day.
 There are some fantastic books out there that have helped me with confidence, positivity, getting over things, etc. Click here for a list of some of my favorites.
 Since I listen to audible and or Scribd, 20 to 30 minutes are not complicated to fit in.
 Scribd has a 30 day trial and unlimited reading.